Prolonged arcing can damage to the oven.

-The baking tray is available on some models and should only be used with used with convection cooking and broiling functions.
+The baking tray is available on some models and should only be used with convection cooking and broiling functions.
 To avoid damage to the microwave oven, do not use baking tray in combination with microwave cooking.

 Is the cooking rack installed?

 Use the rectangular cooking rack (on some models) only for 2-level cooking.
 To avoid damage to the microwave oven, always remove rack after 2-level cooking.
-Leaving the rack inside of the microwave, while using other functions may cause arching or sparking.
+Leaving the rack inside of the microwave, while using other functions may cause arcing or sparking.

 Were vegetables being cooked in the microwave?

 When cooking certain vegetables with high mineral content in a microwave, an arcing effect may occur in or on the food itself.